TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 ### Question 6
-Within one year of working at 8 Rivers, I would love to slowly expand my work into areas of Data Science and Machine Learning and have an even deeper impact into the creation and implementation of new, globally impactful technologies by working with a wide variety of teams and being able to fully complete a project for a client.
+Within one year of working at 8 Rivers, I would love to slowly expand my work into areas of data science and machine learning and have an even deeper impact into the creation and implementation of new, globally impactful technologies.
+I would also like to work with a wide variety of teams and to fully complete a project for a client from start to finish.

-I would also like to be very familiar with all of the unique people here at 8 Rivers.
+A personal goal beyond my career is that I would also like to be very familiar with all of the unique people here at 8 Rivers.
 One of the reasons I was very interested in applying for this job was that the organization consisted of very knowledgeable and experienced team members.
-Everyone seems to have extensive knowledge in their respective fields, and they seem like great people to work with and potentially be mentored by.
+Everyone seems to have extensive knowledge in their respective fields, and they seem like great people to work and grow with.